The Golden Eagle Trans-Siberian Express

 Departures in May, June, August and September – please note availability is limited on all dates.
 Silver Class from £12,795 per person, and Gold Class from £15,595 per person (see below for more details).
 Westbound departures fly from London to Vladivostok then travel by rail from Vladivostok to London (Vladivostok to Moscow on the Trans-Siberian Express).

 Day 1 – London to Paris and onboard the sleeper service to Moscow

 Your epic voyage begins at London St Pancras where you board the Eurostar service to begin your 8,000-mile journey across one third of the globe.
 Sit back and relax as your meal and drinks are served in the comfort of your seat whilst the countryside flashes past.
 On arrival in Brussels you change onto the Thalys service to Cologne.
 Here you join the Jan Kiepura overnight sleeper train through Germany and Poland to Warsaw.

 Days 2 and 3 – Warsaw to Moscow

 Day 4 – At leisure in Moscow

 Discover the fascinating city of Moscow and its famous sights, during a full day which includes the Kremlin, Red Square and St Basil’s Cathedral with its onion-domed spires.
 In the Kremlin you will enjoy an exclusive private viewing of the treasures of the Tsars in the Armoury Chamber.
 Lunch is served in the legendary Café Pushkin with its décor which evokes that of an early 19th century mansion.
 In the late afternoon you will be transferred to Moscow Kazansky Station and greeted in the beautifully decorated Imperial Waiting Room with a glass of cold Russian Champagne and canapés.
-You can mingle with the other guests before being escorted to the Golden Eagle Trans-Siberian Express private train and have time to settle in to your modern, stylish cabin.
-Enjoy dinner on board the train in one of its beautifully designed restaurant cars as you begin your fantastic 12-day journey to Vladivostok.
+You can mingle with the other guests before being escorted to the Golden Eagle Trans-Siberian Express private train.
+Once on board you have time to settle in to your modern, stylish cabin.
+Enjoy dinner on board the train in one of its beautifully designed restaurant cars as you begin your fantastic 12-night journey to Vladivostok.

 Day 6 – Kazan